cioos-siooc/octo/.gitlab/merge_request_templates/Merge.md

-# Indiquer les numéros d'issues liées à cette merge request
+# Related issue numbers

-# Que fait la merge request?
+# What is the merge request doing?

-# Existe-t-il des points dans le code que l'examinateur doit particulièrement vérifier?
+# Are there any points in the code that the examiner should specifically check?

-# Pourquoi cette MR est-elle nécessaire?
+# Why is this merge request necessary?